minxinping0105/archipelago-hotstuff/README.md

 ## Table of Contents

-- Get Started (within 1 hour expected with troubleshooting)
+- Get Started (<1 hour expected with troubleshooting)
-- Validating the Claims
+- Validate the Claims
 - Troubleshooting

 ## Get Started

-### Step1: build and run on a single machine
+### build and run on a single machine

 > :warning: **[WARNING]** Build and run on a single machine can check whether the binary executable files are generated correctly, but the experiment results are not meaningful.